ConservationMetrics/gc-scripts-hub/f/connectors/comapeo/README.md

 This endpoint retrieves the preset data for a given preset `docId`.
 Per the [CoMapeo schema documentation](https://github.com/digidem/comapeo-schema/blob/main/schema/preset/v1.json), presets define how map entities are displayed to the user.
 They define the category that is assigned to an observation, the icon used on the map, and the fields / questions shown to the user when they create or edit the entity on the map.

-Currently, we use this endpoint in the Fetch Observations script to fetch **some** of the preset data for a given observation that we think our users are most interested in having available in properties.
+Currently, we use this endpoint in the Fetch Observations and Tracks script to fetch **some** of the preset data for a given observation or track that we think our users are most interested in having available in properties.

 A future TODO is to fetch all of the preset data, and the icons, for safeguarding and other purposes. https://github.com/ConservationMetrics/gc-scripts-hub/issues/178